Skip to content

 Lawyers are being increasingly sanctioned for their reliance on unverified and false outputs from generative AI tools, often by way of payment of a fine.

 An early civil case was Mata v.
 Avianca (S.D.N.Y.
 2023), with judgment imposing sanctions delivered in June 2023.
 Lawyers filed submissions containing ‘non-existent judicial opinions with fake quotes and citations created by the artificial intelligence tool ChatGPT’.
 This error was exacerbated by their failure to verify submissions, and their continued defence of the fake material even under judicial scrutiny.
-During the court hearings, one of the lawyers admitted misunderstanding ChatGPT’s capabilities, stating: ‘I just never thought it could be made up.’
-Other issues in this case included subjective bad faith on the part of the lawyers, ‘acts of conscious avoidance and false and misleading statements to the Court’, and violations of procedural rules.
+During the court hearings, one of the lawyers admitted misunderstanding ChatGPT’s capabilities, stating: “I just never thought it could be made up.”
+Other issues in this case included subjective bad faith on the part of the lawyers, “acts of conscious avoidance and false and misleading statements to the Court,” and violations of procedural rules.
 These breaches led to a joint sanction of a fine of USD 5,000 against the lawyers and their firm.
+When faced down with AI-generated errors and misuse, Courts continue to impose sanctions.

 Further sanctions include dismissal of the filing, striking lawyers from the case, or suspending them from practice.
 In Bevins v Colgate-Palmolive Co (E.D.
 Penn.
 2025), a lawyer filed briefs containing fake cases.
-When questioned, he offered no explanation beyond asserting that it may have been the ‘result and consequence of a tired, rather than fresh eyed, last proof reading of the filing’.
+When questioned, he offered no explanation beyond asserting that they may have been the ‘“result and consequence of a tired, rather than fresh eyed, last proof reading of the filing.”
 The court found this unpersuasive, notified the relevant state and federal bars, struck the attorney’s appearance, required the attorney to inform his client about the sanction, and required the client to find new counsel if she wanted to refile after dismissal.
 In the case of In re Newsom (M.D.
-Florida 2024), a lawyer was suspended for one year on the recommendation of the Grievance Committee of the Middle District of Florida, after admitting that he ‘may have used artificial intelligence to draft the filing(s) but was not able to check the excerpts and citations’.
+Florida 2024), a lawyer was suspended for one year on the recommendation of the Grievance Committee of the Middle District of Florida, after admitting that he “may have used artificial intelligence to draft the filing(s) but was not able to check the excerpts and citations.”
+More recently, in Flycatcher Corp. v.
+Affable Ave, LLC (S.D.N.Y.
+July 18, 2025), after the defendant's attorney submitted a brief with ‘sophisticated AI hallucination mechanisms,’ the court ordered the attorney to show cause as to why the brief with AI hallucinations should not be stricken entirely and why sanctions should not be imposed against him.
+In the attorney's submissions, the Court again caught a citation error, which upon a Google search revealed the quote to be from an article—not the cited case.
+Although mystified by the attorney's failure to verify the authenticity of his cited materials, the court reserved the issue of sanctions at this time.
+However, on 5 February 2026, the court ultimately decided to impose sanctions under Federal Rule of Civil Procedure 11 by striking the submission entirely and entering default judgment against the defendant.

 In J.G. v.
 New York City Department of Education (S.D.N.Y.
 2024), the Cuddy Law Firm sought to justify its fees in multiple cases by relying on ChatGPT’s suggestions about lawyers’ rates.
 The U.S. District Court judge dismissed the arguments as ‘utterly and unusually unpersuasive’ because ‘treating ChatGPT’s conclusions as a useful gauge of the reasonable billing rate for the work of a lawyer with a particular background carrying out a bespoke assignment for a client in a niche practice area was misbegotten at the jump’.